 Apps use certain ports.
 E.g. Remote Desktop in Windows needs port 3389.
 Or, digital video recorders (DVR) need groups of ports passed to them.
 Finally, gaming consoles like the Xbox One, need certain ports per game sent on.
 Thus, without Xbox port forwarding, the games may break.

-Xbox Port Forwarding: Your Home Router is Key
+Your Home Router is Key for Xbox Port Forwarding

 Most home routers have a built in firewall.
 This firewall blocks all data traffic except traffic you want.
 For instance, as noted, firewalls deny most inbound traffic.
 They disallow packet passage into the local net. unless told otherwise.
 Or, they pass the packet if a local Xbox asked for it first.
 So in other words, to get through, an inbound packet must have been solicited prior, or explicitly authorized.
 But, for many Xbox games to work, the firewall must pass unsolicited packets.
 E.g. Push notifications.